binhvi1989/smarter.loans/wp-content/plugins/tracking-code-manager/readme.txt

 = How to verify that a tracking code is properly working? =

-Have a look at the source code of your page (search for: Tracking Code Manager) or you can install Google Chrome Addons.
+Have a look at the source code of your page (search for: Tracking Code Manager) or you can install Google Chrome Add-ons.
 We suggest <a href="https://chrome.google.com/webstore/detail/fb-pixel-helper/fdgfkebogiimcoedlicjlajpkdmockpc">FB Pixel Helper</a> for Facebook codes and <a href="https://chrome.google.com/webstore/detail/tag-assistant-by-google/kejbdjndbnbjgmefkgdddjlbokphdefk">Tag Assistant (by Google)</a> for Google codes.

 == Screenshots ==

 1. New tracking code scripts
 2. Include tracking code in specific page
-3. Choose easly by typing the page title
+3. Choose easily by typing the page title
 4. Include also [All] posts or pages without selecting all one-by-one
 5. List your tracking codes defined
 6. Tracking code manager is also as a metabox in your posts/pages (you can remove by settings)

 == Changelog ==

+= 2.0.5 =
+*Release Date - 2022-2-14*

+* IWP-319 Update plugin author
+* IWP-320 Update twitter and facebook links
+* IWP-321 Update welcome message
+* IWP-375 Spelling and link corrections
+* IWP-376 Fix incorrect title on classic editor widget

+= 2.0.4 =
+*Release Date - 2021-08-19*

+* IWP-309 Fixed duplicate code insertion when WooCommerce conversion was selected.

+= 2.0.3 =
+*Release Date - 2021-07-22*

+* IWP-50 Enable change of priority in placement of scripts.
+Add priority setting to admin settings page.
+* IWP-273 Position code at the beginning of the body instead of the end.

+= 2.0.2 =
+*Release Date - 2021-06-17*

+* IWP-225 Fix PHP 8 Warning

 = 2.0.1 =
 *Release Date - 2021-03-10*